mridang/dashclock-cellinfo/README.md

 dashclock-cellinfo
 ==================

-A Dashclock plugin that displays information about the phone's cellular network
+A Dashclock plugin that displays information about your current cellular network.